EdrickOliveira/softstarter/docs/0.2.3-pwm/README.md

 ## Discussion

 The usage of PWM trigger instead of PPM did not cause any misbehavior.
-With ~124° trigger, the β angle was ~41°.
+With ~124° trigger, the $\beta$ angle was ~41°.
 Measurement below:

 ![alt text](beta.JPG)

-Keeping in mind that the extension happens due to the motor's inductance, it is presumable that the greater the current flowing through it, the longer it'll take for it to vanish, increasing β.
-As the current depends of the average voltage, which is a function of α, we know that β is not constant, but a function of α.
+Keeping in mind that the extension happens due to the motor's inductance, it is presumable that the greater the current flowing through it, the longer it'll take for it to vanish, increasing $\beta$.
+As the current depends of the average voltage, which is a function of $\alpha$, we know that $\beta$ is not constant, but a function of $\alpha$.